Do you love posting food photos to Instagram?

 The eye will be drawn along these lines and end up exactly where you want it: staring at your delicious food.

-There are plenty of things you can use to create these lines, from cutlery to tableware or even the garnish of your food.
+You can use plenty of things to create these lines, from cutlery to tableware or even the garnish of your food.

 Play around with the composition until you find something that works.